adamkpn/helm/00_to-do.md

-[v] write a document to Secure the helm [Securitn a Helm installation](https://helm.sh/docs/using_helm/#securing-your-helm-installation)
+[] write a document to Secure the helm [Securing a Helm installation](https://helm.sh/docs/using_helm/#securing-your-helm-installation)